rahatalvishwajit/EV-Communiaction-System/README.md

 The lane detection code is is mostly dependent on Computer Vision(CV2) library of Python.
 The project shows how we can share the EV data using MQTT protocol easily.

-The only change is made is that to communicate this data using MQTT protocol.

 MQTT is a pub/sub model.
 The broker used to communicate data is EMQX.

 Running procedure: